 - All players who experience a concussion must be seen by a physician as soon as possible.
-A concussion is a brain injury. - A concussion may involve loss of consciousness.
-However, a concussion most often occurs without a loss of consciousness. - Mechanism: Blow to the head, face or jaw, or even elsewhere on the body.
-May also result from a whiplash effect to the head and neck,
+A concussion is a brain injury. - A concussion most often occurs without a loss of consciousness.
+However, a concussion may involve loss of consciousness. - HOW CONCUSSIONS HAPPEN: Blow to the head, face or jaw, or even elsewhere on the body.
+May also result from a whiplash effect to the head and neck.

-Common Symptoms and Signs
+Common Symptoms and Signs of Concussion

-Symptoms and signs may have a delayed onset (may be worse later that day or even the next morning), so players should continue to be observed even after the initial symptoms and signs have returned to normal.
+- Symptoms and signs may have a delayed onset (may be worse later that day or even the next morning), so players should continue to be observed even after the initial symptoms and signs have returned to normal. - A player may show any one or more of these symptoms or signs.